As a short-term rental host, the importance of regular property maintenance can’t be overlooked.

 While you’re walking around and rearranging things, keep an eye out for any wear and tear.

 You might find that your couch, rugs, and blankets are dirty (anything your cleaning crew doesn’t wash as part of their standard cleaning).
-Consider cleaning these things yourself or hiring someone to do a deep clean.
+Clean these yourself or hire someone to do a deep clean.

-There will likely be scuff marks, dirt, and even a footprint or two on your walls.
-These should come off easily with a Magic Eraser.
+There will likely be scuff marks, scratches, and even a footprint or two on your walls and furniture.
+These should come off easily with a Magic Eraser or can be covered up with these wonderful furniture stain sticks.

 You might even discover a chunk of drywall missing (why you might ask, I don’t know…but it happens).
 This shouldn’t take long to repair with a bit of spackle and paint.